 - Defective Design – This type of lawsuit is filed when the formula of a drug is defective.
 You may be able to sue a research company, group, or manufacturer for this type of defect.

 - Insufficient Warning – When you were not adequately informed about the side effects, you can base your lawsuit on this.
 It is possible to hold a physician, healthcare company, manufacturer, or marketer liable for insufficient warning about ADRs.

 Speak with a Personal Injury Lawyer

 If you have suffered injuries or health complications due to an adverse drug reaction, it is important to consult a lawyer as soon as possible.
-The lawyers at Kohan & Bablove LLP handle defective drug claims and help victims sue for maximum compensatory damages.
+The lawyers at Kohan & Bablove Injury Attorneys handle defective drug claims and help victims sue for maximum compensatory damages.

 If you’re ready to speak with a lawyer, call us today at 1-844-404-2400 to discuss your claim during a no-obligations discussion with our lawyers.
 You can also submit our contact form to schedule a free consultation.